Cosmian/kms/documentation/docs/cli/main_commands.md

 ## 8.3 ckms rsa decrypt

-Decrypts a file with the given private key using RSA-OAEP-AES-KWP
+Decrypt a file with the given public key using either

+- CKM_RSA_PKCS_OAEP a.k.a PKCS #1 RSA OAEP as specified in PKCS#11 v2.40
+- RSA_OAEP AES_128_GCM

+By default the hashing function used with RSA OAEP is set to SHA-256

 ### Usage
 `ckms rsa decrypt [options] <FILE>